Ramzi-Sah/Matrix/README.md

 ```

 ### Predefined Matrices
-you can create a identity matrix with size x like this:
+you can create an identity matrix with size x like this:
 ```c++
 Matrix D = Matrix::identity(5); // this will create a 5 by 5 identity matrix
 ```